USCAP: COLLEGE CONNECTIONS

 Dr. Burstein is a board-certified urologist specializing in incontinence, interstitial cystitis, and prostate disorders.
 He was appointed Clinical Assistant Professor at the University of Wisconsin, School of Medicine and Public Health.
 Dr. Burstein has served on the USAAA Board of Directors since 2005.

 Utah State University - Christopher M. Gauthier, MFA

-Christopher M. Gauthier is an actively exhibiting artist teaching Fine Art Photography at Utah State University.
-He holds a MFA from Ohio University in photography and received a BA from Southern Illinois University.
+Christopher M. Gauthier holds a MFA from Ohio University in photography and received a BA from Southern Illinois University.
 His work can be found in the permanent collections of the Mississippi Museum of Art; Webster University, The Netherlands; Koltsovo Airport, Yekaterinburg, Russian Federation and in private collections nationally and internationally.
 Autism advocacy became a personal imperative when he became aware of the link between his environmental concerns and his children's autism.
 Chris is a collaborative partner in the photographic project Evidence and Artifacts: Facing Autism.
-Chris has presented at the USAAA 2011 and 2012 World Conferences.
+Chris has presented at the USAAA World Conferences since 2011.

 Utah State University - J. Dennis Odell, MD, FAAP